icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Data Service metadata fields

 `dcat:endpointDescription`
-: The URL of an OpenAPI file, which fully documents the request and responses.
-The file may only contain a single Server object, where the
-        -   url is "{endpointURL}", and variables sets the default to "https://endpointurl-not-specified.ib1.org"
+: The URL of an OpenAPI file, which fully documents the request parameters and responses, which must be XML or JSON.
+To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single Server object, where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.

+`dcat:endpointURL`
+:

 ## Access Block